-Innovative projects at Linklaters receive nominations at the FT Innovative Lawyers Awards Europe 2024
+Linklaters wins at the FT Innovative Lawyers Awards Europe 2024

 Greg Baker, Linklaters’ Global Head of Innovation commented:

-“Creativity and innovation for the better of our clients and the world around us is at the heart of what we do.
-These projects which have been shortlisted are original and a real testament to the excellence of our people, an innovative mindset which runs throughout the firm and drive to continuously look for new solutions which have impact.”
+"Creativity and innovation for the better of our clients and the world around us is at the heart of what we do.
+These recognised projects are original and a real testament to the excellence of our people, an innovative mindset which runs throughout in the firm, and our drive to continuously look for new solutions which have impact.
+It’s wonderful to receive so many accolades for our work across such a broad range of areas.
+Well done to everyone involved.”

 The platform enhances the due diligence phase by providing features such as real-time tracking of changes in virtual data rooms, an integrated Q&A tool for collecting queries, and capabilities for creating and automating the generation of tailored due diligence reports.
 This not only makes the process smoother but also more efficient.